 Dance Peace aims to reach a number of constituents through varied activities:

-1. Scholarship fund to integrate Syrian refugees into existing, ongoing arts programs (music and dance) in Chicago.
+1. Scholarship fund to integrate Syrian, Iraqi and Rohigyan refugees into existing, ongoing arts programs (music and dance) in Chicago.

 Every $250 will sponsor one student in a 60-minute class per week for a full semester, plus supplies.

-Dance Peace also includes a number of other important activities:
+Dance Peace also aspires to include a number of other important activities:

 5. Training for arts leaders and arts educators (including refugee artists)